Thurston High School: Shooting

 On May 21, 1998, the school was the scene of a shooting.
-Expelled student Kipland Kinkel opened fire with three guns and killed two students and injured 25 others.
+Kipland Kinkel, a student who had been suspended the previous day pending expulsion, opened fire with two guns and killed two students and injured 25 others.
 He was pinned down while he was reloading and restrained until police arrived and arrested him.
 Kinkel, who had also murdered his parents the previous night, was sentenced to 111 years in prison.